AncientCode/Utilities/README.markdown

 svnupall.rb
 -----------
 Update all directories under a directory that contains .svn.
-Originally used to mass update all extension in SoftX Wiki[http://wwwsoftx.tk].
+Originally used to mass update all extension in [SoftX Wiki](http://www.softx.tk).